plasmicapp/plasmic/examples/supabase-auth-nextjs-pages-loader/README.md

 You can start editing your project in Plasmic Studio.

+Remember to update your [plasmic-init](./plasmic-init.ts) with your project id and token if you have cloned the example project.

 ## Learn More

 With Plasmic, you can enable non-developers on your team to publish pages and content into your website or app.